pywind/pywind.github.io/_posts/2020-09-14-Linear-Regression.md

 ### Derivative of $$J(\theta_0, \theta_1)$$

-> Here is an example of the derivative through a 2-variable function.
+> Here is an example of the derivative through a one variable function.
 Other multivariate functions are similar.

 **Step 1**: The derivative of the sum is equal to the sum of the derivatives.